Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 11 counts the number of directories and sub-directories in the current directory script 12 displays 10 newest files in the current directory script 13 takes a list of words as input and prints only words that appear exactly once
+script 11 counts the number of directories and sub-directories in the current directory script 12 displays 10 newest files in the current directory script 13 takes a list of words as input and prints only words that appear exactly once script 14 Display lines containing the pattern “root” from a file